uber/signals-ios/README.md

 #### Carthage

-To integrate UberSignals into your project using Carthage add the following to your `Cartfile`:
+To integrate Signals into your project using Carthage add the following to your `Cartfile`:

 ```ruby
 github "uber/signals-ios" ~> 1.0